-Even if you’re a serious gamer, investing in an actual gaming chair may seem like a pretty frivolous investment.
-We can assure you that it isn’t.
-If you game a lot, it can be easy to get stuck in your chair for hours at a time, and it can be easy to forget about good posture and ergonomic well-being.
+Even if you’re a serious gamer, investing in an actual gaming chair may seem like a pretty frivolous investment, but we can assure you that it isn’t.
+If you game a lot, it can be easy to get stuck in your chair for hours at a time, and with that, it can also be easy to forget about good posture and ergonomic well-being.
 A gaming chair can help with that.

 We’re also here to assure you that a gaming chair doesn’t have to cost you a small fortune or look like it was licensed by Monster energy drink.
-While some of the gaming chairs on our list sport the more flamboyant designs that are common, we’ve worked hard to provide you with as much variety as possible.
-Best of all, they’re all under $100.
+While some of the options on our list sport the more flamboyant designs common in gaming chairs, we’ve worked hard to provide you with as much variety as possible.
+Best of all, all of these cost less than $100.

 TD;LR - Best Gaming Chair under 100 Dollars:

 - Devoko Ergonomic Gaming Chair